 The West Tennessee Writing Project is a program of professional development for K-12 teachers that seeks to improve writing and writing instruction in our schools.
 It is one of 197 sites of the National Writing Project, and one of two such sites in Tennessee.

-WTWP is housed in the Department of English in the College of Humanities and Fine Arts at the University of Tennessee at Martin.
+WTWP is housed in the Department of English and Modern Foreign Languages in the College of Humanities and Fine Arts at the University of Tennessee at Martin.

 WTWP’s guiding principles: